 Equitas Health External Affairs

-The 340B Drug Discount Program allows Equitas Health to offer a broad range of services to our patients, as well as certain prescription drugs at discounted prices.
+The 340B Drug Pricing Program allows Equitas Health to offer a broad range of services to our patients, as well as certain prescription drugs at discounted prices.

 At Equitas Health, we work to not only protect the existence and integrity of this program, but also to ensure appropriate medication distribution/access from manufacturers and nondiscriminatory 340B reimbursement practices by all payors.
 This helps guarantee that our patients can get the prescriptions they need at an affordable price.

-We will continue to advocate for policies at the state and federal level to protect the 340B program.
+We will continue to advocate for policies at the state and federal level – such as the 135th Congress’ H.R.
+2534 – PROTECT 340B Act and the forthcoming SUSTAIN 340B Act – to protect the 340B Drug Pricing Program.
 Through direct conversations with policymakers and their staff, Equitas Health can be a valuable source of information about how covered entities like Equitas Health reinvest savings from the program in patient care and supportive services.

 We will advocate for state and federal measures to rein in the rising cost of prescription drugs.
 As a distributor of specialty medications, we know that patients managing chronic conditions can find themselves facing a difficult decision – paying the bills or paying for necessary and lifesaving medications.
 We are committed to supporting informed policy proposals that reduce costs for consumers and covered entities.